GiX007/sql-nlidb-lab/README.md

-# IMDb SQL and NLIDB Lab
+# IMDb SQL Lab & NLIDB Exploration with Spider Dataset

-A hands-on lab combining SQL query practice and Natural Language Interfaces to Databases (NLIDBs) using an IMDb-style and Spider PostgreSQL schemas.
+A hands-on lab combining SQL query practice on an IMDb-style PostgreSQL schema and NLIDB experimentation using the Spider dataset.

 ## Overview

-This repository contains a series of structured SQL query files and schema references designed for practicing and mastering SQL using a relational IMDb-style movie database.
-It covers everything from basic SELECT statements to advanced PostgreSQL features such as CTEs, subqueries, window functions, and query optimization.
+This repository contains structured SQL query files and schema references for practicing SQL using a relational IMDb-style movie database.

-It also provides a notebook with NLIDB practice on the well-known Spider dataset, exploring tasks like Text-to-SQL, SQL-to-Text, and Data-to-Text using LLMs.
+It spans beginner to advanced PostgreSQL concepts such as CTEs, subqueries, window functions, indexing, and optimization.

+Additionally, the lab includes a notebook for Natural Language Interface to Databases (NLIDB) tasks using the Spider dataset — a benchmark schema widely used for evaluating Text-to-SQL systems.
+The notebook showcases how LLMs (e.g., GPT) can translate between natural language, SQL, and tabular data.

 ## Contents: